 How did this happen?
 An employee simply forgot to put in a minus sign.

 While transferring financial records onto an Excel spreadsheet, a tax accountant neglected to put a minus sign on the fund’s net capital loss of $1.3 billion.
 The loss was then calculated as a net capital gain, which resulted in dividend estimates being off by a staggering $2.6 billion.

 Emerson Electric Co. is one of the biggest technology and engineering corporations in the world, with more than 100,000 employees and 250 manufacturing locations across the globe.
 That being said, even Fortune 500 companies are not immune to clerical mishaps involving spreadsheets.

 Emerson incorrectly estimated the total cost of one contract bid.
 They came up short by $3.7 million all because of a single spreadsheet cell.
 The cell that contained the cost of electrical was not included in the formula that calculated total expenses.
 One cell missed, millions of dollars lost.

 Build Your Custom App for a Happy Ending

 These stories prove that a one-size-fits-all solution, coupled with human error, can lead to catastrophic losses even for the biggest companies in the world.

 Increasingly, businesses require sophisticated search queries and data sequences, secure online access for multiple users, and dependable scalability.
 Today’s organizations need secure cloud applications that are customized to their exact needs.

 So, don’t be the next Excel spreadsheet horror story!

-The good news is that no-code platforms like Caspio allow business professionals to build secure and scalable custom online database applications without writing a single line of code.
+The good news is that low-code platforms like Caspio allow business professionals to build secure and scalable custom online database applications without writing a single line of code.
 Now that’s a happy ending.